Fittiboy/clip-downloader/README.md

 # Download Twitch Clips
-Simply change the `https://clips.twitch.tv/KomodoHype…` link into `https://clips.fitti.io/KomodoHype…`, and the download will start!
+Simply change the `https://clips.twitch.tv/KomodoHype…` link into `https://clips.fitti.io/KomodoHype…`, and you will be redirected to the clip file.
+Just do ctrl+s to save it!